josephxbrick/documentorganizer/README.md

 # To-dos

+## Error checking

+Make sure:

+* There are artboards on the current page (could be on the Symbols page)
+* Make sure the page number symbol, the section/page title symbols, and the TOC symbols exist (as well as the TOC group) before allowing the plugin to run.
+* Give error if no callout group exists on an artboard when callout markers do.
+Either that, or automatically create this group if it doesn't exist.

 ## TOC documentation

-Show images of both symbols that create the TOC instead of just the page-entry symbol
+Show images of both symbols that create the TOC instead of just the page-entry symbol.

 ## When not using section-numbering